-The AEJM aims at taking appropriate measures to protect against research on Judaica objects stagnating, and to ensure that both the knowledge of the history, meaning and significance of Judaica, and Jewish and transcultural heritage is not increasingly being lost.
-The main focus of the training is on the correct identification, interpretation and documentation of Judaica objects of any geographical-cultural and temporal origin.
+The AEJM aimed at taking appropriate measures to protect against research on Judaica objects stagnating, and to ensure that both the knowledge of the history, meaning and significance of Judaica, and Jewish and transcultural heritage is not increasingly being lost.
+The main focus of the training was on the correct identification, interpretation and documentation of Judaica objects of any geographical-cultural and temporal origin.

-The work on material objects forms the crucial basis of the seminar.
-Hence, the further training courses first and foremost took place on locations where there are Jewish museums and where there are relevant collections that can be used as educational and illustrative material.
-The previous editions were organized in cooperation with hosting partners Jewish Museum Venice (A-CEP 2017), Izmir Jewish Community (A-CEP 2017), the State Museum of the History of Religion, the Centre “Petersburg Judaica” and the Russian Museum of Ethnography in Saint Petersburg (A-CEP 2016), the Hungarian Jewish Museum & Archives in Budapest (A-CEP 2015) Jewish Museum London (A-CEP 2015), the Jewish Museum Berlin (A-CEP 2014 and CEP 2011), the Jewish Historical Museum in Amsterdam (A-CEP 2014), the Jewish Museum Munich (CEP 2013), the Jewish Museum Frankfurt (CEP 2012), and the Jewish Museum Vienna (CEP 2010).
+The work on material objects formed the crucial basis of the seminars.
+Hence, the training courses first and foremost took place on locations where there are Jewish museums and where there are relevant collections that can be used as educational and illustrative material.
+The editions were organized in cooperation with hosting partners, The Israel Museum (A-CEP 2018), Jewish Museum Frankfurt (A-CEP 2018, CEP 2012), Jewish Museum Venice (A-CEP 2017), Izmir Jewish Community (A-CEP 2017), the State Museum of the History of Religion, the Centre “Petersburg Judaica” and the Russian Museum of Ethnography in Saint Petersburg (A-CEP 2016), the Hungarian Jewish Museum & Archives in Budapest (A-CEP 2015) Jewish Museum London (A-CEP 2015), the Jewish Museum Berlin (A-CEP 2014 and CEP 2011), the Jewish Historical Museum in Amsterdam (A-CEP 2014), the Jewish Museum Munich (CEP 2013), and the Jewish Museum Vienna (CEP 2010).

 For more information about previous training opportunities, please visit our online curatorial activities archive.